inkitt/flash-performance-visualizer/README.md

 4. Enter `PERF-MONITOR-LOG` in the "Search" bar in flipper to filter the logs to only perf monitoring logs
 5. Highlight all rows and select `Copy Row(s) -> Copy Row(s) JSON`
 6. Add a new file to `src/data/logs/<FILE_NAME_HERE>.json`.
 File name can be anything you want it to be but should be unique across all files in this directory.
-7. Run `npm run start` to start the logging app.
+7. Run `npm run start` to start the app.
+8. Select the `View Logs` button.
-8. All files that exist in the `logs` directory will be available in the dropdown above the chart.
+9. All files that exist in the `logs` directory will be available in the dropdown above the chart.

+## How to use Network Logging Utility

+1. Startup Flipper and select the 'Network' tab (it may be disabled)
+2. Run the inkitt/flash app
+3. Highlight desired rows in Flipper network logs and select `Copy Row(s) -> Copy Row(s) JSON`
+4. Add a new file to `src/data/network/<FILE_NAME_HERE>.json`.
+File name can be anything you want it to be but should be unique across all files in this directory.
+5. Run `npm run start` to start the app.
+6. Select the `View Network Performance` button.
+7. All files that exist in the `network` directory will be available in the dropdown above the chart.